 Social contact is our biological imperative, just like eating and sleeping.
 Healthy friendship is where we find safe, nourishing, and sometimes, healing emotional connection.

 So we’ve been using the principle of ‘The 36 Questions’, creating our own variants, adapting them to the group setting, highlighting specific themes, and contributing to new friendships.
 Always with respectful sharing, everyone chooses for themselves what they’re okay with to share.
-It started as low profile Meetup of Rotterdam friends, usually over potluck dinner.
+It started as low profile meetup, usually over potluck dinner.
 Acknowledging the needs of the international community for connection, it has now become a series of more organised gatherings we call Expats Connect.
 Our intention is not to further segregate expats from the multicultural Dutch society by hosting a gathering specifically for them.
 The theme of connection is definitely resonating with the non-expats.
 We’ve been welcoming non-expats in our gatherings as well.

-Beyond the socialising, it is also about creating empowering experience.
+Beyond the socialising, it is also about creating an empowering experience.
 That no matter how short or long your stay is, you know that you deserve meaningful memories and heartwarming connections in your expat journey.
 It’s also a playground to practice our friendship skills, that are for sure transferable to other areas in our life.

 - Communication, through listening and sharing,

 - Compassion to ourself and others, by acknowledging our common struggle & life questions,

 - Giving & receiving support, with respect & awareness of boundaries,